John Allison reviews books for Pittsburgh Quarterly.

 Tess Barry (MA in English, University of Pittsburgh; and MFA in Creative Writing/Poetry, Carlow University) was shortlisted for the 2015 Manchester Poetry Prize (England/UK).
 Twice a finalist for North American Review’s James Hearst Poetry Prize and Aesthetica Magazine’s (England/UK) Poetry Award, she was also shortlisted for the 2014 Bridport Poetry Prize (England/UK).
 Her poems most recently appeared or are forthcoming in Mudfish Vol. 19, Cordite Poetry Review (Australia), The Woven Tale Press Literary and Arts Magazine (UK) and online at the Manchester Writing School’s website.
 Her most recent prose is available online at North American Review’s blog, where she has been a featured blogger.
 Barry is a Fellow of the Western Pennsylvania Writing Project and longtime member of Carlow University’s Madwomen in the Attic writing workshops.
 She teaches English, literature, and creative writing at Robert Morris University in Pittsburgh, Pennsylvania.

-A former Pittsburgh Post-Gazette photographer, John Beale teaches photojournalism at Penn State University.
-His recent freelance photography for The Associated Press has been published by many major newspapers, magazines and websites across the country; ranging from Sports Illustrated to The Wall Street Journal, The Washington Post and The New York Times.
-His photography has been included in more than a dozen books and has been honored with numerous regional and national awards.
+John Beale teaches photojournalism in the Bellisario College of Communications at Penn State’s University Park campus.
+His photography has been published extensively by many major newspapers, magazines and websites; including ESPN.com, The Los Angeles Times, The Wall Street Journal, The Washington Post and The New York Times.
+His work has been recognized with numerous regional and national awards.

 John lives and works as a freelance illustrator in Pittsburgh, Pennsylvania.
 His images grace the covers of books published by The Penguin Group, Tor, Harcourt Publishing and Llewellyn Worldwide and a myriad of other publications and periodicals.
 His work also appears in the fantasy art showcases Spectrum, Fantasy Art Now, Aphrodisia and Erotic Fantasy Art, Now.